Business communication skills that every professional needs

 Presentation skills

-Were you one of those kids that hated getting up in front of the class to speak?
-Well then it’s time to build up your presentation skills.
+Were you one of those kids who hated speaking in front of the class?
+Well, then, it’s time to improve your presentation skills.

 Not all careers require frequent presentations, but it’s rare to find a role where you never need to speak or share information with the group in a meeting.
 Public speaking can be scary, but there are a couple of tools that you can use to improve:

-• Learn how to connect with your audience.
-If you are giving a presentation at work, choose a coworker that you feel comfortable with and look at them as you present.
+Learn how to connect with your audience.
+If you are giving a presentation at work, choose a coworker with whom you feel comfortable and look at them as you present.
 You may even want to ask them to sit front and center.
 Looking out into the audience helps you appear more confident and better engages your audience.

 Consider your communication channel

-One of the most common business communication mistakes that people make is choosing the wrong communication channel for their message.
+One of the most common business communication mistakes is choosing the wrong communication channel for their message.
 Everyone hates attending a meeting that could have been an email, right?
 However, the inverse can also be true.

 You can also apply this to coworkers and managers.
 Instant messaging is becoming a popular form of communication between workplace teams, so you may be directed to use Teams or Slack for day-to-day conversations and teamwork.
 When you start a new job, ask about the best channel for questions to coworkers and your manager’s preferences.